-[ function ] name () { list; }
+[function] name () compound-command [redirection]

 This defines a function named name.
-The body of the function is the list of commands between { and }.
-This list is executed whenever name is specified as the name of a simple command.
-The exit status of a function is the exit status of the last command executed in the body.
+The reserved word function is optional.
+If the function reserved word is supplied, the parentheses are optional.
+The body of the function is the compound command compound-command (see Compound Commands above).
+That command is usually a list of commands between { and }, but may be any command listed under Compound Commands above. compound-command is executed whenever name is specified as the name of a simple command.
+Any redirections (see REDIRECTION below) specified when a function is defined are performed when the function is executed.
+The exit status of a function definition is zero unless a syntax error occurs or a readonly function with the same name already exists.
+When executed, the exit status of a function is the exit status of the last command executed in the body.
 (See FUNC-TIONS below.)